The Trip to Bountiful (play)

 The Trip to Bountiful is a play by American playwright Horton Foote.
-The play premiered March 1, 1953 on NBC-TV, before being produced on the Broadway stage from November 3, 1953 to December 5, 1953.
+The play premiered March 1, 1953, on NBC-TV, before being produced on the Broadway stage from November 3, 1953, to December 5, 1953.

 The play involves a "woman who has to live with a daughter-in-law who hates her and a son who does not dare take her side."
 While the unhappy family lives in a Houston apartment, Carrie Watts dreams of returning to Bountiful, where she was raised.
 She eventually runs away and embarks by bus to her destination.
 She meets several people along the way and upon her arrival, she is whisked back to Houston by her son and daughter-in-law.

 The play was adapted into a film of the same name, released in 1985.

 Production history

 The play premiered on NBC television on March 1, 1953, starring Lillian Gish.
 It subsequently premiered on Broadway at Henry Miller's Theatre in November 1953 for a run of 39 performances.
 The play was produced Off-Broadway by the Signature Theatre Company at the Peter Norton Space in 2005.
 It was revived on Broadway at the Stephen Sondheim Theatre (which stands where Henry Miller's Theatre stood) from April 23, 2013 to October 9, 2013.

 Vincent J. Donehue was the director of the NBC version, summer theatre preview versions, the 1953 Broadway version and the subsequent United States tour.
 The 2005 Off-Broadway production was directed by Harris Yulin.
 The 2013 Broadway revival was directed by Michael Wilson, with scenic design by Jeff Cowie, costumes by Van Broughton Ramsey lighting by Rui Rita, and original music and sound design by John Gromada.
 The 2013 production marked Cicely Tyson's first Broadway appearance since 1983.
-She was joined by Cuba Gooding Jr., Condola Rashād and Vanessa Williams.
+She was joined by Cuba Gooding Jr., Condola Rashad and Vanessa Williams.
 The African-American cast is a non-issue because the themes are blind to race.